Modern drachma: Third modern drachma coins

 The first issue of coins minted in 1954 consisted of holed aluminium 5-, 10- and 20-lepton pieces, with 50-lepton, 1-drachma, 2-drachma and 5-drachma pieces in cupro-nickel.
 10-drachma coins of a brighter alloy were issued in 1959 and a silver 20-drachma piece was issued in 1960, replacing the corresponding banknotes.
 Coins in denominations from 50 lepta to 20 drachmae carried a portrait of King Paul (1947–1964).
 New coins were introduced in 1966, ranging from 50 lepta to 10 drachmae, depicting King Constantine II (1964–1974).
 A silver 30-drachma coin for the centennial of Greece's royal dynasty was minted in 1963.
 The following year a non-circulating coin of this value was produced to commemorate the royal wedding.
 The reverse of all coins was altered in 1971 to reflect the military junta which was in power from 1967 to 1974.
 This design included a soldier standing in front of the flames of the rising phoenix replacing the (royal) coat of arms and the date of the coup d'état, April 21, 1967.

 A 20-drachma coin in cupro-nickel with an image of Europa on the obverse was issued in the first series of 1973, alongside unholed aluminium lepta coins (10 and 20 lepta).
-Following the abolition of the monarcy by the junta in June 1973, several new coin types were introduced: nickel-brass (50 lepta, 1 and 2 drachmae) and cupro-nickel (5, 10 and 20 drachmae).
-These coins carried the design of the phoenix rising from the flame on the obverse-but now without the soldier, a nod to the "liberalization plan" pursued by Papadopoulos, and used the country's new designation as the "Hellenic Republic", replacing the coins also issued in 1973 as the Kingdom of Greece with King Constantine II's portrait.
+Following the abolition of the monarchy by the junta in June 1973, several new coin types were introduced: nickel-brass (50 lepta, 1 and 2 drachmae) and cupro-nickel (5, 10 and 20 drachmae).
+These coins carried the design of the phoenix rising from the flame on the obverse—but now without the soldier, a nod to the "liberalization plan" pursued by Papadopoulos—and used the country's new designation as the "Hellenic Republic", replacing the coins also issued in 1973 as the Kingdom of Greece with King Constantine II's portrait.

-Following the downfall of the dictatorship, a new series of all 8 denominations was introduced in 1976 carrying images of Pericles, Democritus and Aristotle on the 20-, 10- and 5-drachma coins respectively and Georgios Karaiskakis, Konstantinos Kanaris and Markos Botsaris on the 1-drachma, 2-drachma and 50-lepton coins respectively.
+Following the downfall of the dictatorship, a new series of all 8 denominations was introduced in 1976 carrying images of Pericles, Democritus and Aristotle on the 20-, 10- and 5-drachma coins respectively and Georgios Karaiskakis, Konstantinos Kanaris and Markos Botsaris on the 1-drachma, 2-drachma and 50-lepton coins re,spectively.
 The 20- and 10-lepton coins would be the only circulating, non-commemorative coins to bear the post-1975 Coat of arms of Greece on the obverse.

 Cupro-nickel 50-drachma coins were introduced in 1980, featuring Solon.
 Starting in 1982, all coins now bore the inscription drachmes rather than the katharevousa drachmai type, reflecting the resolution of the Greek language question.
-In 1986, aluminium-bronze 50-drachma coins were introduced, followed by new, smaller copper 1-drachma (Laskarina Bouboulina) and 2-drachma (Manto Mavrogenous) pieces in 1988 and aluminium-bronze coins of 20 drachmes (Dionysios Solomos) and 100 drachmes (Alexander the Great) in 1990.
-In 2000, a set of 6 themed 500-drachma coins were issued to commemorate the 2004 Athens Olympic Games.
+In 1986, aluminium-bronze 50-drachma coins were introduced (Homer), followed by new, smaller copper 1-drachma (Laskarina Bouboulina) and 2-drachma (Manto Mavrogenous) pieces in 1988 and aluminium-bronze coins of 20 drachmes (Dionysios Solomos) and 100 drachmes (Alexander the Great) in 1990.
+In 2000, a set of six themed 500-drachma coins was issued to commemorate the 2004 Athens Olympic Games.